-- Methotrexate toxicity.
+- Reducing harmful effects of a medicine called methotrexate.
 Early research shows that taking black seed might reduce liver damage caused by a certain drug used to treat cancer in children with a type of leukemia.

 - Relieving symptoms related to opioid withdrawal.
 Early research shows that taking black seed extract by mouth three times daily for 12 days might reduce symptoms of opioid withdrawal.

 - Osteoarthritis.
 Early research shows that applying black seed oil to the knee for 3-4 weeks can help relieve knee pain caused by osteoarthritis.

 - Rheumatoid arthritis.
 Early research shows that taking black seed oil improves pain and stiffness in people with rheumatoid arthritis who are already taking methotrexate.

 - Sore throat and swollen tonsils (tonsillopharyngitis).
 Early research suggests that taking a combination of chanca piedra and black seed by mouth for 7 days relieves pain in people with sore throat and swollen tonsils.